charlievweiss/charlievweiss.github.io/_posts/2025-10-20-The-Moth-StorySLAM:-Masks.md

 </p>

 <p style="padding: 0 0em 1em 0em;">
 But the neurologist did actually believe me.
 He told me how he’s seen weird stuff happen that we can't explain yet.
-He had ruled out things that would kill me and the best thing I could do for myself–while waiting for science to catch up to me–was eat well, sleep well, don’t drink or do drugs, and try exercising 3 times a week.
+He had ruled out the things that would kill me and the best thing I could do for myself—while waiting for science to catch up to me—was eat well, sleep well, don’t drink or do drugs, and try exercising three times a week.
 </p>

 <p style="padding: 0 0em 1em 0em;">
-So I learned how to eat well, I slept 10 hours a night, never drank, and started swimming in the super slow lane at the pool.
+So I learned how to eat well, I slept 10 hours a night, never drank, and started swimming in the super slow lane at the pool, three times a week.
 I went to physical therapy to target problem areas, which was, y’know, my whole body.
 As I learned more management strategies, I was able to work more, and come back to the office part-time for as long as I could tolerate the pain.
 I put on a nice smile, lied through the “hi how are you”s, and went home completely drained.
 </p>

 <p style="padding: 0 0em 1em 0em;">